Quoteme/quoteme.github.io/_posts/2022-05-28-what_are_differential_forms.md

 (Konferenz der deutschsprachigen Mathematikfachschaften / conference of German-speaking mathematics students) I got into a lot of interesting conversations about geometry, topology and category theory.
-This set the stage for me to think about differential forms, because I wanted to understand how exactly these things look and feel like.
+This set the stage for me to think about differential forms because I wanted to understand how exactly these things look and feel like.

 ## My sketches